rmsk2/c64_mandelbrot/README.md

 |`MDEFAULT.PIC`| The classic Mandelbrot picture in multicolor mode. |
 |`HDEFAULT.PIC`| The classic Mandelbrot picture in hires mode. |

+After mounting the disk image (in drive 8) use `LOAD "LOADER.PRG",8` and after that `RUN` to start MANDELCALC.

 # Building MANDELCALC

 In order to build MANDELCALC you need to install the ACME Makroassembler.
 The makefile also